Combating wood pests (woodworms)

-Wood pests attack wood used in construction as well as pieces of furniture.
-Any buildings or installations made of natural wood, either indoors or outdoors, are at risk to be infested by wood pests.
+Wood pests attack wood used in constructions as well as pieces of furniture.
+Any building or installation made of natural wood, either indoor or outdoor, is at risk to be infested by wood pests.
 Wood-damaging insects prefer different types of wood.
 Some are looking for hardwood such as eucalyptus, oak or ash, others damage only softwoods such as cedar, pine or fir.
 Other important factors for an infestation are the moisture content, age and availability of the wood.

 In our latitudes the most encountered wood pests are the Longhorn beetle, or House borer, the Powderpost beetle, which is also known under the name Parquet beetle, the Common and the Pied furniture beetle as well as carpenter ants and termites.
 Wood pests are called preferably those organisms that are capable of damaging or destroying wood.
 The damage of the timber occurs during the feeding of the insects or in the creation of a living and breeding ground.
 What in nature, like in forests, is a useful procedure, can become a problem in our areas of life.